thycotic/dsv-docs/product/authent-azure-aws/index.md

 ### Azure Resource Group

-If you want to grant access to a set of VMs in a resource group that use a system assigned MSI rather than a user assigned MSI, you can create a role that corresponds to the resource group’s resource ID.
+If you want to grant access to a set of VMs in a resource group that use a System assigned MSI rather than a User assigned MSI, you can create a Role that corresponds to the resource group’s resource ID.

 ```bash
 thy role create --name identity-rg --provider azure-prod --external-id /subscriptions/216d58f0-9fa1-49fa-b1f6-81e9f8a12f82/resourceGroups/build
 ```

-Modify the config to give that role access to the default administrator permission policy.
+Modify the config to give that Role access to the default administrator permission policy.
 For details on limiting access to specific paths see the [Policy](../cli-ref/policy.md) section of the [CLI Reference](../cli-ref/index.md).

 *thy config edit --encoding yaml*

-Add the user as a subject to the **Default Admin Policy**.
-Third party accounts must be prefixed with the provider name; in this case the fully qualified role name will be *azure-prod:identity-rg*.
+Add the User as a subject to the **Default Admin Policy**.
+Third party accounts must be prefixed with the provider name; in this case the fully qualified Role name will be *azure-prod:identity-rg*.

 ```yaml
 permissionDocument: